mcrvaz/mcrvaz.github.io/_posts/2024-01-29-unity-ui-tips-canvas-sorting-order.md

 ---

 If you've been dealing with Unity UI for a while, it's very possible that you've had to interact with the `Canvas` component sorting order.
-Maybe in that rushed Game Jam project that you just threw "999" in there, or maybe a more serious project that you actually tried to follow some rules for modifying it.
-The fact is that modyifing the hierarchy sometimes is simply not enough.
+Maybe in that rushed Game Jam project that you just threw "999" in there, or maybe in a more serious project that you actually tried to follow some rules for modifying it.
+The fact is that modifying the hierarchy sometimes is simply not enough.
-So this leads to the question: how can we modify the Canvas sorting order in a reasonable and maintanable way?
+So this leads to the question: how can we modify the Canvas sorting order in a reasonable and maintainable way?

 Here's how I've been dealing with it.

 # Implementation

 First, we need to give names to our sorting layers.
-[Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) are really bad for maintanability and they make it harder to understand what's going on, either in code or in the Unity Inspector.
+[Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) are really bad for maintainability and they make it harder to understand what's going on, either in code or in the Unity Inspector.
-So let's create an `enum` to help us here.
+To address this, let's create an `enum` to assist us.
 I'll also add some values here for demonstration purposes, just make sure to change them to something that makes sense to your project.

 ## Naming layers